neocogent/sqlchain/README.md

 - Web Interface (using bootstrap, integrated with API backend, primarily a demo)
 - Electrum Server

-(at this time a demo server is being tested locally, but later will be hosted publicly)
+(at this time a demo server is being tested - expect to be public soon)

 **sqlChain** currently consists of three daemon programs.